justinvail/SinkConnectorTesting/README.md

 test less than 30 lines of [sink connector configuration](./connectConfigs/sinkConnector.json).
 So, hopefully this will be useful to others that find themselves in a holding pattern waiting for topics to materialize.
 This allows us to use the avro schema as a contract and work out the entire database portion (sink connector configuration and database structure).
-This will allow any work relying on the database data/structure to continue without impediment.
+This will allow any work relying on the database data and/or database structure to continue without impediment.

 This repository does the following:
 - Sets up a local kafka environment in docker.
 This includes:
   - ZooKeeper
   - Kafka
-  - Confluent Command Center
+  - Confluent Command Center (c3)
   - Schema Registry
   - Kafka Connect
-  - and a temp container to set up the single topic we are testing
+  - and a temporary container to set up the topic(s) we are testing
 - It also has shell scripts that:
   - read json files representing data for messages (not yet in avro format)
   - converts json payload to binary avro